Surprising Culprits of Skin Damage and the Signs of Aging

-Pro Tip: Drink 8 glasses of water each day to flush out the toxins that build up in your body and keep your skin looking glowing and radiant.
+Excessive consumption of alcohol and caffeine can dehydrate the body causing premature wrinkles.
+Drink 8 glasses of water each day to flush out the toxins that build up in your body and keep your skin looking glowing and radiant.

-➡ Lack of Sleep
+➡ Lack of Sleep –

-While you are sleeping, your body’s hydration levels rebalances.
+While you are sleeping, your body’s hydration levels rebalance.
 Skin is able to recover moisture, while excess water is processed for removal.
 When you are sleep-deprived, this leads to puffy bags and under-eye circles, as well as dryness and more visible wrinkles.
 Lack of deep REM sleep also accelerates the aging process when growth hormones aren’t released to repair damaged cells and your body makes more of the stress hormone, cortisol.